+Step 3: Calculate the winter peak demand savings using the values in Table 16.
+Use the same approach described above for calculating summer peak demand savings.

+Step 4: Report the claimed peak demand value.
+Depending on the measure, either a summer peak or a winter peak demand (usually the higher of the two) shall be reported as the claimed peak demand value.
+The basis for the value reported (summer or winter hours) also needs to be reported (identified).

 Consistency with EE Rule

 Total System Peak versus Residential and Commercial Class Peaks

-A literal reading of the “Goal” language in the EE Rule suggests that peak hours should be identified that coincide with the peak of residential and commercial loads, rather than total system loads.
-Nonetheless, total system peak data are used in these calculations, for the following reasons:
+A literal reading of the “goal” language in the EE rule (16 TAC 25.181) suggests that peak hours should coincide with residential and commercial peak loads, rather than total system loads.
+Nonetheless, total system peak data is used in these calculations, for the following reasons:

-Residential plus commercial load data cannot be obtained for the ERCOT utilities that would match the PUCT’s definition.
-ERCOT does not track which customers served at primary or secondary voltage have Manufacturing Tax Exemption Certifications, and thus can “opt-out” from programs by declaring themselves to be industrial loads.
-For both ERCOT and non-ERCOT utilities, the “opt-out” industrial customers vary over time.
+Residential and commercial load data cannot be obtained for ERCOT utilities that match the PUCT’s definition.
+ERCOT does not track which customers are served with Manufacturing Tax Exemption Certifications, thus able to “opt-out” from programs by declaring themselves as industrial customers.
+The “opt-out” industrial customers vary over time for both ERCOT and non-ERCOT utilities

-ERCOT could subtract customers with a billing demand of over 700 kW in two months within a 12-month period from total system load for each ERCOT weather zone, providing an estimate of residential plus commercial load.
+ERCOT could subtract customers, with a billing demand of over 700 kW in two months within a 12-month period, from total system load for each ERCOT weather zone, providing an estimate of combined residential plus commercial loads.
 However:

 These would not exactly meet the requirements of the rule;

-These data are not publicly available; and
+The data is not publicly available; and

 ERCOT management approval would be required to obtain data prior to September 2013.